IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

         Instead of simulating scrolling in the IBM Cloud portal, these steps have users click the **Add-on services** option in the left menu multiple times.
 In the IBM Cloud portal, users would just scroll down in the browser to view the entire set of available services.

-51. Click **Add-on services** left menu.
-52. Select **VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition 8.17**.
+51. Select **VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition 8.17**.

     The new licensing of VMware software was mentioned earlier.
 Not all of the VMware software products that are licensed as part of VCF for Classic are automatically installed.